 - The ratio of the amount of work in testing to the total amount of work

-The majority of project management systems on today’s market are either too focused on certain metrics and analytical capabilities or are expensive and intricate.
-That’s the main reasons why small and medium companies are missing out the prospect of proper control over the operation.
-That is why it makes so much more sense to use BI to track and control many of these metrics, especially because the analysis becomes much harder and time-consuming for the managers as the operations and the pace of conducting business grows.
+Most project management systems in today’s market are either too focused on specific metrics and analytical capabilities or expensive and intricate.
+That’s why small and medium companies are missing out on the prospect of proper control over their operation.
+That is why it makes so much more sense to use BI to track and control many of these metrics, especially because the analysis becomes much more complex and time-consuming for the managers as the operations and the pace of conducting business grows.

-To provide PMOs and executives with a way to track, manage, and make decisions on current projects and portfolios, provide higher portfolio visibility, project cost assessment, and give a more flexible tool, Microsoft created both affordable and feature-rich solution—Power BI.
-With “Project Online + Power BI + FluentPro Packs” nuclear combo, you get the whole list of advantages.
-You can, track, manage, and analyze the progress on portfolios, projects, quality, teams, and people—sort projects by type, status, issues, milestones, and risks.
+To provide PMOs and executives with a way to track, manage, and make decisions on current projects and portfolios, provide higher portfolio visibility, project cost assessment, and give a more flexible tool, Microsoft created both affordable and feature-rich solutions—Power BI.
+With the “Project Online + Power BI + FluentPro Packs” nuclear combo, you get the whole list of advantages.
+You can track, manage, and analyze the progress on portfolios, projects, quality, teams, and people—sort projects by type, status, issues, milestones, and risks.
 You can sort costs by project type and get summaries and a prognosis.
 If need be, you can go “deeper” and get a detailed view of every project, every timeline, project overlaps, and dependencies.
-You can also track resource allocation and utilization, as well as deliverables, team workloads, and all kinds of “history,” which is a gift on its own, because by keeping track of previous successes and failures, you can make the prognosis much easier and more accurate.
+You can also track resource allocation and utilization, deliverables, team workloads, and all kinds of “history,” which is a gift on its own because by keeping track of previous successes and failures, you can make the prognosis much easier and more accurate.